hideya/mcp-client-langchain-ts/README.md

   See [this page](https://github.com/hideya/langchain-mcp-tools-ts/blob/main/README.md#llm-provider-schema-compatibility)
 for details.
 If you want to disable the schema trnaformations, add `"schema_transformations": false,` to the top level of the config file.
-- **Command & URL servers**: Support for both local and remote MCP servers
+- **Command & URL servers**: Support for both local and remote MCP servers.
+  Use `mcp-remote` to connect to remote servers with OAuth (see the end of the configuration example below).
 - **Real-time logging**: Live stdio MCP server logs with customizable log directory
 - **Interactive testing**: Example queries for the convenience of repeated testing